mparker17/docker-drupal-coder/README.md

 * `eslint-es6-drupal` which runs Drupal's ECMAScript 6 coding standards lints,
 * `phpcs-drupal` which runs Drupal's coding standards lints,
 * `phpcs-drupalpractice` which runs Drupal's best practices lints,

+As well as some other useful tools...
 * `dephpend` which performs dependency analysis on a PHP project and its classes,
+* `jsonlint` which performs JSON syntax linting,
 * `phpcpd` ("PHP copy paste detector") which looks for duplicated code in a PHP project and its classes,
 * `phpmetrics` which generates a detailed report of metrics about a PHP project and its classes,
 * `phpstan-drupal` ("PHP static analysis - Drupal") which performs static analysis on a Drupal project,